-You may be asked to fast before having a VLDL cholesterol test.
-This means that you may be asked not to eat or drink for 9-12 hours before testing.
+You may be asked to fast before having a VLDL cholesterol test; you may be asked not to eat or drink for nine to 12 hours before testing.
 Testing is often scheduled for early in the morning so that you will be fasting while you sleep.

-You can usually drink water while fasting, but you will want to check with your doctor for any special instructions you may need before testing.
+You can usually drink water while fasting but check with your doctor for any special instructions you may need before testing.

 During the test

-Testing for VLDL cholesterol requires drawing a sample of blood in a common procedure called a venipuncture.
+Testing for VLDL cholesterol requires drawing a sample of blood in a common procedure called venipuncture.

 Before the needle is inserted, an antiseptic wipe will be used to disinfect the skin near your vein.
 Once the needle is inserted, blood will flow through the needle and be collected in an attached test tube or vial.

-During the test, you may feel a slight sting or pain.
+During the sample collection, you may feel a slight sting or pain.
 The entire test lasts only a few minutes.

 After the test

-After your blood sample is drawn, the needle will be removed from your arm, and the area will be covered with a band-aid or other dressing to help stop the bleeding.
+After your blood sample is drawn, the needle will be removed from your arm, and the area will be covered with an adhesive bandage or other dressing to help stop the bleeding.